Towards a general description of the cavitation threshold in acoustic systems: Experimental procedure

-The consistency of the cavitation time can be confirmed by the acoustic signal of the hydrophone (Fig. \ref{Figure5}).
+The consistency of the cavitation time can be confirmed by the acoustic signal of the hydrophone (Fig. \ref{Figure3_1} (B)).
 A sudden change happens in correspondence to the cavitation time.
-The hydrophone signal is symmetric with respect to the zero, during the time lapse before cavitation occurs.
-This indicates that the information is only coming from the alternation of rarefaction and compression regions that characterize the propagation of ultrasound waves.
-After cavitation onset, the signal becomes asymmetric and chaotic (Fig. \ref{Figure5}).
+The hydrophone signal is symmetric to the zero during the time lapse before cavitation occurs.
+This indicates that the information only comes from the alternation of rarefaction and compression regions that characterize the propagation of ultrasound waves.
+After cavitation onset, the signal becomes asymmetric and chaotic (Fig. \ref{Figure3_1} (B)).
+This can be confirmed also by looking at the DFT frequency spectrum (Fig. \ref{Figure_fourier}).
+The cavitation time (\(t_{cav}\)) and cavitation amplitude (\(A_{cav}\)) were then found by considering the nearest relative maxima and minima, in a neighborhood of \(t_{cav}\) (red line in Fig. \ref{Figure3_1}), and by averaging their absolute values.
+The procedure for finding \(A_{cav}\) has been repeated for all experimental observations: for every one of the seven configurations, the nominal amplitude of the device (\(A_{nom}\)) has been varied four times (30\%, 50\%, 70\%, and 100 \% ).
+The experimental run has been repeated at least twice for every combination of parameters.

-The DFT frequency spectrum before and after cavitation are shown in Fig.~\ref{Figure6}.
-The frequency spectrum, related to the signal before cavitation happens (blue line in Fig. \ref{Figure6}), shows peaks just at the vibration frequency of the ultrasound probe and at its multiples.
-Instead, the spectrum after cavitation (orange line in Fig. \ref{Figure6}) has additional peaks and broad-band noise due to the presence of cavitation bubbles in the liquid domain.